 The School of Respiratory Care (SORC) was founded in 2005.
 It is a cooperative baccalaureate program with Marshall University.
-The support courses are taught at Marshall University, and the respiratory care classes are taught at St. Mary's School of Respiratory Care.
+The support courses are taught at Marshall University and the respiratory care classes are taught at St. Mary' School of Respiratory Care.
 Respiratory therapists work with individuals with chronic health problems, such as asthma, pneumonia, bronchitis, and many other breathing disorders.
 They also encounter persons who have been involved in a traumatic accident, experienced a heart attack, or the birthing of premature infants and patients in a pulmonary rehabilitation program.
+Need to add in info regarding the AAS with MCTC here.